U8NWXD/oppia-wiki/Third-party-libraries.md

 2. Change the version in `manifest.json` to the new version you want to install.

 Note that we don't have an automatic way to detect outdated libraries in `manifest.json`, so to upgrade all such libraries, you have to check each version manually.

+Note that we don't have an automatic way to detect outdated libraries in `manifest.json`, so to identify outdated dependencies, you have to look up each library online to find its latest version and compare that to the version specified in `manifest.json`.

 ## Add dependencies